-So these would be the drugs for modifying antirheumatoid type of drugs.
+So, these will be the drugs for modifying anti-rheumatoid type of drugs.

 So therefore, this is what I was telling you earlier.

-You're gonna use that information about restrictive lung disease,
+You're gonna use that information, but restrictive lung disease.

 You need to have modulators.

-This is your black areas if you see.
+This -- there's your black arrow, if you see.